SirRickster/pyWorldMultiClock/README.md

 # Simple Python fullscreen MultiClock

-1 big digital clock in the upper 2/3 of screen with city name, date and 24h time4 small digital clocks in the lower 1/3 of screen with city name and 24h time
+1 big digital clock in the upper 2/3 of screen with city name, date and 24h time

+4 small digital clocks in the lower 1/3 of screen with city name and 24h time

 ![Alt text](/screenshots/example1.png?raw=true "Screenshot")